-let's talk COSTs!
+let's talk money!

 Depending on the size of the bridal party, this will cover all of the personal flowers (bouquets, boutonnieres, flower crowns) as well as family personal pieces.
-This would also cover several table centerpieces for the reception, we would suggest smaller arrangements on each table or a collection of bud vases to fit the number of tables.
+This would also cover several table centerpieces for the reception, we would suggest smaller arrangements on each table or a collection of bud vases and foliage to fit the number of tables.

 Instead of table flowers, this could allow for a large feature at the ceremony (perhaps a full archway with florals) or the reception (cascading foliage installation with pops of flowers throughout).
-Depending on the size and number of arrangements needed, this could also cover aisle runners, or decorative statement pieces at the reception.
+Depending on the size and number of arrangements needed, this could also cover the aisle markers, or decorative statement pieces at the reception.

 This price range starts our "full service" weddings, meaning each area of the wedding is covered (personals, ceremony and reception) with options.